AdityaCoppisetti/keylouder/journal.md

 okay ill quickly explain the wiring diagram.

+and the diodes are there so no swtiches falsly seem to be pressed , i.e ghost clicking

 so basically each switch is now unique since it has a unique value . for example switch one is wired so that when pressed it'll be - row1 and column 1. and for switch 2 it'll be row2 and column1